 Investments and other financial assets are initially measured at fair value.
 Transaction costs are included as part of the initial measurement, except for financial assets at fair value through profit or loss.
-They are subsequently measured at either amortised cost or fair value depending on their classification.
-Classification is determined based on the purpose of the acquisition and subsequent reclassification to other categories is restricted.
+Such assets are subsequently measured at either amortised cost or fair value depending on their classification.
+Classification is determined based on both the business model within which such assets are held and the contractual cash flow characteristics of the financial asset unless, an accounting mismatch is being avoided.

-Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the company has transferred substantially all the risks and rewards of ownership.
+Financial assets are derecognised when the rights to receive cash flows have expired or have been transferred and the company has transferred substantially all the risks and rewards of ownership.
+When there is no reasonable expectation of recovering part or all of a financial asset, it's carrying value is written off.